What is the Eurosystem Collateral Management System (ECMS)?

 The ECMS will be made available through the Eurosystem single market infrastructure gateway, along with the other TARGET Services.

-The ECMS will replace the existing systems of the 19 national central banks that are currently used to manage assets used as collateral for Eurosystem credit operations.
+The ECMS will replace the existing systems of the national central banks of the euro area that are currently used to manage assets used as collateral for Eurosystem credit operations.

-Although all the existing systems adhere to the same set of rules on the use of collateral (as set out in the Eurosystem legal framework for monetary policy instruments ), each one is maintained individually.
+Although all the existing systems adhere to the same set of rules on the use of collateral (as set out in the Eurosystem legal framework for monetary policy instruments which consists of the “General framework” and the “Temporary framework”), each one is maintained individually.

 This means that each Eurosystem national central bank implements changes to the legal framework separately, leading to a duplication of effort and making it more likely that the rules will be applied differently in different countries.
 This in turn could affect the level playing field that monetary policy counterparties should enjoy.